This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Wound and drain care:

 You will have a bandage over your wound when you leave the hospital.
 Do not take the bandage off until your healthcare provider says it is okay.
 Ask your healthcare provider how to care for your wound and any drains you may have.

 You may need to avoid heavy lifting until your surgery site heals.
 Ask your healthcare provider when you may return to your normal activities.
 Do not exercise until your healthcare provider says it is okay.
 Ask your healthcare provider to help you plan your exercise program.

 Exercise, such as walking, can help you have regular bowel movements.
 Eat high-fiber foods and drink more liquids.
 Some foods high in fiber include fruit, vegetables, and whole grains.
-Caregivers may give you a stool softener to help make your bowel movements softer and more regular.
+Healthcare providers may give you a stool softener to help make your bowel movements softer and more regular.

 Contact your healthcare provider or surgeon if: